Clark’s Rule Pediatric Dosage Calculator

 Why does Clark’s Rule use 150 lb?

-It is a historical “average adult” reference used in the original rule.
-Modern adult averages vary by population; the constant is kept mainly for consistency with the traditional method.
+It is a historical average adult reference built into the traditional rule.
+Modern adult averages vary by population, but the constant is retained so the classic formula stays consistent.

 What if the adult dose is listed as a range?

-Compute the child estimate for both the low and high adult doses to create an estimate range, then confirm the correct pediatric dose using labeling or a pharmacist.
+Calculate both the low and high ends to create an estimate range, then confirm the correct pediatric dose using labeling or a pharmacist.

 Does this apply to all medications?

-No. Some medicines are dosed by mg/kg with strict maximums; others are not weight-linear at all.
+No. Some medicines are dosed by mg/kg with strict maximums, some have age-based restrictions, and others are not safely scaled by weight alone.
 Always defer to drug-specific pediatric recommendations.

 Clark’s Rule dose inputs